SeaQL/summer-of-code/2022/README.md

 ## 4. Query linter for SeaORM

 SeaORM is dynamic.
 As such we cannot check for query correctness compile-time.
 We wanted to support test-time linting, meaning we enable the linter during unit tests / integration tests / CI and disable it during production.
-The linter should be able to catch syntatic, semantic and logic errors given the schema definition.
+The linter should be able to catch syntactic, semantic and logic errors given the schema definition.
 You can think of it as "Clippy for SeaORM"!

 **Deliverables:** A linter for SeaORM to catch errors of SQL queries at test-time.